 4th 5d8 22.5 45 18 507/20 = 25.35

-Linearity falls out: each slot level adds 1d8 = 4.5 mean on a hit, scaled by P(hit-or-crit) = 15/20, plus the extra crit doubling on the 1/20 crit branch — (15/20)·4.5 + (1/20)·4.5 = 72/20 = 3.6 per slot level, exactly the column-to-column gap above.
+The math is linear.
+Each slot level adds 1d8 = 4.5 mean on a hit, scaled by P(hit-or-crit) = 15/20, plus the extra crit doubling on the 1/20 crit branch.
+So (15/20)·4.5 + (1/20)·4.5 = 72/20 = 3.6 per slot level, exactly the column-to-column gap above.
 Upcasting is fungible at the table: one 4th-level smite ≡ four 1st-level smites in expected damage.

-The slot-policy question — first-hit vs. only-on-crit
+The slot-policy question: first-hit vs. only-on-crit

-The per-swing math is settled — the player's actual decision is which hits to spend slots on.
-Two natural policies, both common at real tables:
+The per-swing math is settled.
+The player's actual decision is which hits to spend slots on.
+Two natural policies, both common at real tables.
+Smite-first-hit: at the start of the round, commit to smiting whichever attack hits first.
+Smite-only-on-crit: only spend a slot when the attack rolls a natural 20 (or 19 for Champion).

 The two policies have wildly different per-slot efficiency because crit-doubling makes the same slot deliver twice the damage.
 Per slot spent, against the same target: